Merkanto/fend-project-memory-game/README.md

 ## Author

-Front-End Nanodegree Program ninja student by Udacity: Miroslav Zhelezchev and a little help from the Udacity.
+Front-End Nanodegree Program ninja student: Miroslav Zhelezchev and a little help from the Udacity team.